Day 1 Split | Embark

 Lunch is served on board while cruising to Mljet National Park.
 Upon arrival to the park, enjoy a free afternoon to explore (entrance fees are not included) and walk around the Great and Small Lake and Islet of St. Mary with its Benedictine Monastery from the 12th century.
 Evening at leisure.

 Split is the second largest urban center in Croatia and the seat of the Split and Dalmatia County.
 It is traditionally considered to be over 1,700 years old.
-Since 1979 the historic center of Split is inscribed on the UNESCO World Heritage Site List.
+Since 1979 the historic center of Split has been inscribed on the UNESCO World Heritage Site List.
 The historical and cultural buildings are located inside the walls of the Diocletian’s Palace.
-In addition, its numerous museums, the National Theater, old churches, and other archaeological sites in the region of Split make this city an important cultural attraction.
-An English-speaking guide leads a 35-40 minute Split city tour, and walks you through the historical Diocletian’s Palace.
+An English-speaking guide leads an afternoon Split City tour, and walks you through historical Diocletian’s Palace.

 It is time to say farewell to all your new friends after having breakfast.